tparkerd/python-rawtools/util/README.md

 2019-09-26 15:27:00,339 - [INFO]  Saving maximum slice projection as /media/tparker/drex/batchrawtest/Reconstruction/2_252.msp.png
 ```

+### Adding a scale

+The horizontal line stands the number of pixels above it.
+If the label
+is for slice #500, that means there are 500 slices above it.
+The horizontal line
+is the 501<sup>st</sup> slice.

 ## Troubleshooting

 No issues found so far.
 Please create an issue if you encounter a problem.